TOAST-DOCS/API-Gateway/en/console-guide.md

 - **Where to apply plugins**
     - Plugins can be added to the resource path or method.
-    - When you add a plugin to a resource path, the plugin is batch applied to the sub methods in the selected path.
+    - When you add a plugin to a resource path, the plugin is batch applied to the child methods of the selected path.
     - When you add a plugin to a method, the plugin is applied to the selected method only.
 - **Steps for applying plugins**
     - Plugins can be applied during the **Backend Request Pre-Task** and **Frontend Response Pre-Task** steps.